 PEL invites applications for a two-year graduate fellowship starting in May or August 2020.
 The fellowship combines the opportunity to obtain an LLM or Master's degree from one of the leading environmental law programs in the nation with the opportunity to gain practical experience on a variety of policy coordination, research, and educational outreach programs related to environmental law internationally.
 The fellowship includes a full tuition waiver.

-The LLM fellow will work closely with the faculty director, the program director and other team members of the Asia Program to help coordinate and implement the range of projects being carried out.
-In addition to pursuing an LLM in Environmental Law or an LLM in American Legal Studies, the fellow will work closely with Asia Program faculty and will take the lead role in at least one major project.
+The Fellow will work closely with the director and other team members of PEL to help coordinate and implement the range of projects being carried out.
+In addition to pursuing an LLM or a Master's degree, the fellow will work closely with PEL faculty and will take the lead role in at least one major project.

 All fellowship materials should be sent to email@example.com and must include a clear reference to the fellowship.
 Electronic submissions are preferred.
 If unable to send electronically, please send materials to:

 PO Box 96

 Fellowship candidates will be forwarded to the U.S.-Asia Partnerships by June 1.
 Fellowship offers will be made by June 15.